WonyoungCho/plink/docs/hapMap1KG_ch7_8.md

-This analysis is based on HapMap 1000 genome data, downloaded from below link.
+This analysis is based on HapMap 1000 genome data which is downloaded from below link.

 <http://hgdownload.cse.ucsc.edu/gbdb/hg19/1000Genomes/phase3/>.